alexsavio/alexsavio.github.io/content/first_principles_software_design.md

 4. When you find yourself making the same change in multiple places and getting it wrong, *then* deduplicate
 5. Regularly ask: "could I delete this component and rewrite it in a day?"
 If not, it's too big

-This is not "no design."
+This is not "no design".
 It's design driven by empirical signals rather than speculative principles.

 ### Should I Abstract This?